MythTV/packaging/deb/README.rst

  - ./build-debs.sh fixes/0.27 /tmp /full/path/to/patch
 	This would checkout the fixes/0.27 branch, local packaging, apply the patch called 'patch' located at /full/path/to/ to the build and then produce debs
+ - DEBUILD_FLAGS='-sa' ./build-dsc.sh fixes/0.27 /tmp /full/path/to/patch
+	This would build source packages (that could be later built somewhere such as launchpad PPA's) from the 0.27 fixes branch, in the tmp directory, while apply the patch /full/path/to/patch
+ - DEBIAN_SUFFIX='0ubuntu4' DEBUILD_FLAGS='-sa' ./build-dsc.sh fixes/0.27 /tmp /full/path/to/patch
+	This would build source packages (that could be later built somewhere such as launchpad PPA's) from the 0.27 fixes branch, in the tmp directory, while apply the patch /full/path/to/patch.
+It would also force the debian suffix '0ubuntu4' in the version rather than default to '0ubuntu1'
+ - UBUNTU_RELEASE='wily' DEBIAN_SUFFIX='0ubuntu3' DEBUILD_FLAGS='-sa' ./build-dsc.sh fixes/0.27 /tmp /full/path/to/patch
+	This would build source packages (that could be later built somewhere such as launchpad PPA's) from the 0.27 fixes branch, in the tmp directory, while apply the patch /full/path/to/patch for Ubuntu Wily.
+It would also force the debian suffix '0ubuntu3' (in case of multiple builds in a single day)